Yashaljamil08/Data-Analytics/README.md

 F1-Score	:   0.00
 Support :  20

--	Macro Avg F1: 0.50
+-Macro Avg F1: 0.50

--	Weighted Avg F1: 0.98
+-Weighted Avg F1: 0.98

 **Findings:**

 - Precision and recall trade-off was important due to fraud detection nature.
 - AUC-ROC score confirmed good model performance.
 - Confusion matrix helped identify False Negatives (missed frauds).
 - Although overall accuracy is very high (98.6%), this is due to the dominance of non-fraud cases.
 - The model failed to detect fraud cases (Recall = 0.00), indicating the class imbalance remains a critical issue.
 - AUC-ROC score of 0.62 suggests the model has limited ability to separate fraud from non-fraud.
 - Further action is needed to improve detection of the minority class.

-## 💡 Step 5: Insights & Recommendations
+## Step 5: Insights & Recommendations

 **Strengths:**